shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise1.md

 1. Now, run the whole script that you copied in the notepad earlier in step 7.

-1. After running the script, packages will be installed and then you will be directed to a pop-up browser page to login into your azure account for authentication purpose.
+1. After running the script, packages will be installed and then you will be directed to a pop-up browser page to login into your Azure account for authentication purposes.
 Use the below Azure credentials:

     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>
     * Azure Password: <inject key="AzureAdUserPassword"></inject>

-   > **Note:** Move back to the powershell pane and now you have connected your AzureArcVM to Azure successfully.
+   > **Note:** Move back to the PowerShell pane and now you have connected your AzureArcVM to Azure successfully.

     ![Screenshot of the powershellscript.](Images/upd-package.png)

- 1. Close the AzureArcVM and navigate to Azure portal and go back to the **Azure Arc** page, select **Machines (1)** under **Infrastructure** and now verify that a server is connected successfully **(2)**.
+ 1. Close the AzureArcVM.
+Navigate to the Azure portal and go back to the **Azure Arc** page, select **Machines (1)** under **Infrastructure** and now verify that a server is connected successfully **(2)**.

-    **Note:** The name of the newly server added could be different.
+    **Note:** The name of the new server added could be different.
 You might have to refresh to see the new server.

     ![Screenshot of the server added.](Images/HOL3E1S17.png)

     <validation step="05a7a390-6121-4c68-ae18-dea094999056" />

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
      > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
      > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
      > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
      > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help

-**Summary:** In this exercise, you explored on how to deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure.
-You learnt  about creating Azure Arc-enabled servers so that it can manage the Windows machine.
+**Summary:** In this exercise, you explored how to deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure.
+You learnt  about creating Azure Arc-enabled servers so that they can manage the Windows machine.